ClusterHQ/flocker/docs/using/installing/index.rst

 .. warning::

-   Only use this setting for troubleshooting, as it is vulnerable to Man-in-the-Middle (MITM) attacks.
+   Only use this insecure setting for troubleshooting, as it is does not check that the remote server's credential is valid.

 .. code-block:: yaml